astramieri/aws-cloud-practitioner/docs/architecting/pillar_5_cost_optimization.md

-# AWS Well Architected Framework - Pillar 5: Cost Optimization
+# AWS Well-Architected Framework - Pillar 5: Cost Optimization

 - Includes the ability to run systems to deliver business value at the lowest price point
 - Design Principles